ncsa/ncsa_system_documentation/docs/source/index.rst

 Storage Resources User Documentation
 =========================================

-The pages linked here are the official user documentation for the storage resource.
+The pages linked here are the official user documentation for the storage resources.

 - `Granite </systems/granite>`_
 - `Jade </systems/jade>`_